rajurai/ProjectMyGit/compute.md

 ```

-#### 1.3  Create server
+#### 1.3  Creates a server

 METHOD  |  URI                        |DESCRIPTION
 --------|---------------------------- |-------------
 POST    | /servers                    |Create server

 <p>
-It creates the server with its details that we send in request body in database.
+It creates a new server with the details that we pass in the request body.
 </p>

 ##### Important